jxmot/weather-api-reviews/noaa-log.md

 This file contains a log of failures, as described in the review : [noaa-20180828-jxmot.md](noaa-20180828-jxmot.md)

-Please note that there has been **many** failures that have occurred before the first log entry.
+Please note that there have been **many** failures that have occurred before the first log entry.
 The log entries are the result of :

 * Visually recognizing there is an issue.
 * Analysis of -